The wave front set correspondence for dual pairs with one member compact: Pull-back of a distribution via a submersion

 in $\mathcal D'(W_0)$.
 Since the point $x_0\in M$ is arbitrary, the claim (\ref{I.1.2}) follows by localization.

 Similarly, the assumption (\ref{I.1.10}) implies that for any $\psi\in C_c^\infty(W_0)$

 exists.
 Thus, by \cite[Theorem 2.1.8]{Hormander}, there is $u\in \mathcal D'(W_0)$ such that

 By the continuity of $\sigma^*$, $\sigma^* u=\t u$.
-Again, since the point $x_0\in M$ is arbitrary, the claim follows by localization. \end{prf} \begin{lem} Let $M$ and $W$ be smooth manifolds and let $\sigma:M\to W$ be a surjective submersion.
+Again, since the point $x_0\in M$ is arbitrary, the claim follows by localization. \end{prof} \begin{lemma} Let $M$ and $W$ be smooth manifolds and let $\sigma:M\to W$ be a surjective submersion.
 Then for any smooth differential operator $D$ on $W$ there is, not necessary unique, smooth differential operator $\sigma^*D$ on $M$ such that

 If $D$ annihilates constants then so does $\sigma^*D$.
-The operator $\sigma^*D$ is unique if $\sigma$ is a diffeomerphism. \end{lem} \begin{prf} Suppose $\sigma$ is a diffeomerphism between two open subsets of $\R^n$.
+The operator $\sigma^*D$ is unique if $\sigma$ is a diffeomorphism. \end{lemma} \begin{prof} Suppose $\sigma$ is a diffeomorphism between two open subsets of $\R^n$.
 Then

 Let

 Hence